emmanueljs1/nbe/NbE.lagda.md

 ```
 --->

-For the readability of some of our proofs, it will be helpful to have the
+For the readability of some of the proofs that will follow, it will be helpful
-ability to use equational reasoning with respect to definitional equality.
-We
+to have equational reasoning defined with respect to definitional equality.
+Its
-omit this definition, but it is almost identical to Agda's own equational
+definition is almost identical to Agda's own equational reasoning for
-reasoning for propositional equality.
-It will also be helpful to include the
-fact that propositional equality implies definitional equality.
+propositional equality, so it is left out in the rendering.

 <!---
 ```agda